- Am looking at doing a vtos course and wondering what is the difference between this and a plc course?

 VTOS is operated through local Education and Training Boards and is aimed in particular at unemployed people who are early school-leavers.

-The courses range from basic education and training to advanced vocational training.
-There is a wide choice of subjects available.
-The courses are full-time, about 30 hours a week, for example, 6 hours a day for 5 days.
-The courses can last for up to 2 years and many of them lead to qualifications such as the Junior Certificate, Leaving Certificate and the FETAC awards at Level 3, 4, and 5 on the National Framework of Qualifications.
-Once fetac level 5 is obtained further third level study is possible or entry to the workforce.
+The courses range from basic education and training to advanced vocational training and there is a wide choice of subjects.
+The courses are full-time, about 30 hours a week (for example, 6 hours a day for 5 days) and can last up to 2 years.
+Many courses lead to qualifications such as the Junior Certificate, Leaving Certificate and awards at Levels 3, 4, 5 and 6 on the National Framework of Qualifications.

 Courses at levels 5 & 6 would be similar to PLC courses (PLC Courses are also certified at levels 5 & 6).